xrettle/WFGY/TensionUniverse/BlackHole/Q105_prediction_of_systemic_crashes.md

 Q105 identifies a specific tension.

-* Local indicators, topology summaries, and standard risk metrics collectively suggest that the system is safe, or that risk is modest.
+* Local indicators, topology summaries, and standard risk metrics collectively suggest that the system is safe or that risk is modest.
 * The structure of the system plus hidden interdependencies makes it possible for small shocks to trigger large cascades, so the true system crash probability over the horizon is significantly higher.

-The crash tension functional `Tension_crash(m; e)` is designed so that:
+The crash tension functional `Tension_crash(m; e)` is designed so that

 ```txt
 Tension_crash(m; e) = 0
 ```

-only when:
+only when all of the following hold at the effective layer:

 * system crash probability matches reasonable aggregations of local indicators
-* structural fragility is at or below a baseline level
+* structural fragility is at or below a baseline level compatible with the network class
 * tail event frequencies match expectations within calibration error

 and becomes large when any of these conditions fail in a way that matters for systemic crashes.